zorbyte/TrackWeave/README.md

 # TrackWeave - Ramifiable and Directed Transactions

-TrackWeave is a Ramifiable and Directed Transactions (RDT) data structure, a new and intuitive way to link Arweave transactions through chronology, linked subtrees, and branches.
+TrackWeave is the Ramifiable and Directed Transactions (RDT) data structure, a new and intuitive way to link Arweave transactions through chronology, linked subtrees, and branches.